Anarcho-capitalism: Private property

-Anarcho-capitalists postulate the privatization of everything, including cities with all their infrastructures, public spaces, streets and urban management systems.
+Anarcho-capitalists support the privatization of everything, including cities with all their infrastructures, public spaces, streets, and urban management systems.

-Central to Rothbardian anarcho-capitalism are the concepts of self-ownership and original appropriation that combines personal and private property.
+Central to Rothbardian anarcho-capitalism are the concepts of self-ownership and original appropriation that combine personal and private property.
 Hans-Hermann Hoppe wrote:

 Everyone is the proper owner of his own physical body as well as of all places and nature-given goods that he occupies and puts to use by means of his body, provided only that no one else has already occupied or used the same places and goods before him.
 This ownership of "originally appropriated" places and goods by a person implies his right to use and transform these places and goods in any way he sees fit, provided only that he does not change thereby uninvitedly the physical integrity of places and goods originally appropriated by another person.
 In particular, once a place or good has been first appropriated by, in John Locke's phrase, 'mixing one's labor' with it, ownership in such places and goods can be acquired only by means of a voluntary – contractual – transfer of its property title from a previous to a later owner.

-Rothbard however rejected the Lockean proviso, and followed the rule of "first come, first served", without any consideration of how much resources are left for other individuals.
+Rothbard, however, rejects the Lockean proviso and follows the rule of "first come, first served", without any consideration of what resources are left for other individuals.

-Anarcho-capitalists advocate private ownership of the means of production and the allocation of the product of labour created by workers within the context of wage labour and the free market – that is through decisions made by property and capital owners, regardless of what an individual needs or does not need.
-Original appropriation allows an individual to claim any never-before-used resources, including land and by improving or otherwise using it, own it with the same "absolute right" as their own body, and retaining those rights forever, regardless of whether the resource is still being used by them.
-According to Rothbard, property can only come about through labour, therefore original appropriation of land is not legitimate by merely claiming it or building a fence around it – it is only by using land and by mixing one's labour with it that original appropriation is legitimized: "Any attempt to claim a new resource that someone does not use would have to be considered invasive of the property right of whoever the first user will turn out to be".
-Rothbard argued that the resource need not continue to be used in order for it to be the person's property as "for once his labour is mixed with the natural resource, it remains his owned land.
-His labour has been irretrievably mixed with the land, and the land is therefore his or his assigns' in perpetuity".
+Anarcho-capitalists advocate private ownership of the means of production and the allocation of the product of labor created by workers within the context of wage labor and the free market – that is, through decisions made by property and capital owners, regardless of what an individual needs or does not need.
+Original appropriation allows an individual to claim any never-before-used resources, including land, and by improving or otherwise using it, own it with the same "absolute right" as their own body, and retain those rights forever, regardless of whether the resource is still being used by them.
+According to Rothbard, property can only come about through labor, therefore original appropriation of land is not legitimate by merely claiming it or building a fence around it – it is only by using land and by mixing one's labor with it that original appropriation is legitimized: "Any attempt to claim a new resource that someone does not use would have to be considered invasive of the property right of whoever the first user will turn out to be."
+Rothbard argues that the resource need not continue to be used for it to be the person's property as "for once his labor is mixed with the natural resource, it remains his owned land.
+His labor has been irretrievably mixed with the land, and the land is therefore his or his assigns' in perpetuity."